andrewimm/wasm-gb/README.md

 ## About

-This project is an exploration into the architecture of an non-trivial web application built with Rust and WebAssembly.
+This project is an exploration into the architecture of a non-trivial web application built with Rust and WebAssembly.
 Nearly all Game Boy functionality has been written in Rust, leveraging the ability to compile directly to WebAssembly through LLVM.
-One exception is the graphics unit, which is implemented as a series of WebGL 2.0 shaders, leveraging the latest abilities to to create data textures from linear byte arrays.
+One exception is the graphics unit, which is implemented as a series of WebGL 2.0 shaders, using the latest abilities to to create data textures from linear byte arrays.

 While the emulator is capable of playing many games, it is still very much a